-- Extensive training in Gregorian chant under a world-class faculty, with choices of a chant class for beginners, a course on chant improvisation, refresher courses for men or women, and schola chant courses for advanced men or women.
+- Extensive training in Gregorian chant under a world-class faculty, with choices of a chant class for beginners, a refresher course for men and women, an office choir, a course on chant improvisation, chant conducting, and schola chant courses for advanced men or women.

-- Breakout sessions during the week on a variety of topics, from directing, organist master classes, chironomy, semiology, children’s programs, among others.
+- Breakout sessions during the week on a variety of topics, from directing, organist breakouts, including a masterclass with Dr. Paul Weber, chironomy, semiology, children’s programs, among others.

 - Plenary lectures on topics of interest to all who love sacred music.

-- Optional choral experience with one of four choirs singing sacred music of the masters such as Tallis, Palestrina, Byrd, Purcell, Bruckner, Lotti, Mozart, Sweelinck, Stanford, Morales, Ingenieri and La Rocca.
-You’ll learn with our gifted faculty, with choices of a beginning polyphony choir for those new to polyphony, or three choirs for more experienced singers.
+- Optional choral experience with one of five choirs singing sacred music of the masters such as Mendelssohn, Clemens non papa and Howells.
+You’ll learn with our gifted faculty, with choices of a beginning polyphony choir for those new to polyphony, or four choirs for more experienced singers.

 - Daily liturgies with careful attention to musical settings in English and Latin.

-- A gala welcome reception and dinner at the conference hotel.
+- A gala welcome reception and dinner at the ballroom at the Anderson Student Center.

 - Individual training in vocal production and technique.